Passer au contenu principal

 UN implant de menton delivers immediate anterior projection with a shorter operative time and seemingly simpler recovery.
 Made from silicone, porous polyethylene (Medpor), or ePTFE, the implant is placed through a submental or intraoral incision and positioned directly against the mandibular symphysis.
 For trans women seeking a quick augmentation without the swelling and recovery associated with osteotomy, this appears attractif.

 Yet the silent complication of bone resorption implant placement gradually undermines the very foundation the implant rests upon.
-The Journal of Craniofacial Surgery systematic review documented that bone resorption beneath alloplastic chin implants occurs in a significant percentage of patients, with severity ranging from shallow cortical notching to deep medullary penetration that weakens the mandible structurally (Journal of Craniofacial Surgery, 2023).
+The Journal of Craniofacial Surgery systematic review documented that bone resorption beneath alloplastic chin implants occurs in a significant percentage of patients, with severity ranging from shallow cortical notching to deep medullary penetration that weakens the mandible structurally (Journal de chirurgie craniofaciale, 2023).
 This is not a rare event—it is a predictable biomechanical consequence.
 Constant pressure from a rigid implant against living bone triggers osteoclastic activity, and the bone slowly recedes.

 At year one, the patient sees projected volume.
 At year three, subtle settling occurs as resorption begins.
 By year five, the implant may appear to have “sunk” slightly because the bone underneath has eroded.
 By year seven, the original augmentation is partially lost, the implant sits in a bony crater, and the soft tissue chin pad has thinned from chronic compression.
 Palpability increases as the pad attenuates, and the implant edges become visible through the skin, especially during animation.